 With this in mind, Archadeck of Columbus was recently awarded a 2016 Consumer’s Choice award for deck builders again this year.
 This is the 5th year we have been nominated and received this award.
 Archadeck of Columbus has received the award 2012-2016.
 For over 25 years the Consumers’ Choice Award been considered a business seal of excellence.
 For recipients, the award not only constitutes the crowning achievement of their efforts, but also represents the knowledge that they have earned the trust and loyalty of consumers, and we are proud and humbled for this acknowledgment.

 The award is based on the results of a customer-driven nomination.
-Each step of this four-step process helps to precisely determine and rank companies that are worthy of your hard earned money.
+Each part of this four-step process helps to precisely determine and rank companies that are worthy of your hard earned money.
 They include multiple sources of research data and complex evaluation processes that enable Consumer Choice Award to understand how well companies meet the needs and satisfy the expectations of consumers like you.

 To get you the highest quality results, they rely on a robust methodology and over 28 years of experience in gathering consumer and company data from a multitude of categories.
 This includes hearing from customers like you!